microsoft/datashaper/javascript/schema/docs/report/schema.api.md

 export interface FoldArgs extends InputColumnListArgs {
     to?: [string, string];
 }

-// Warning: (ae-missing-release-tag) "GenerateIdArgs" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export type GenerateIdArgs = OutputColumnArgs;

 // Warning: (ae-missing-release-tag) "GroupbyArgs" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //